Top 8 Facts About Aquarium Puffer Fish

 Puffer Fish Intelligence and Personality

 Puffer fish are highly intelligent and have engaging personalities, often displaying curiosity and recognizing their owners.
 They are active swimmers and enjoy exploring their environment, which makes them more interactive than many other fish species.
-However, their intelligence also means they can become bored if not provided with stimulation, leading to aggressive or destructive behaviors.
+However, their intelligence also means they can become bored without stimulation, leading to aggressive or destructive behaviors.

 Water Conditions and Tank Setup for Puffer Fish